COS301-SE-2026/UniTrade/README.md

 # UniTrade
 </div>

-A web and mobile marketplace for South African university students to buy and sell second-hand academic materials safely and affordably.
+A web marketplace for South African university students to buy and sell second-hand academic materials safely and affordably.

 <div align="center">

 ## The problem

 </div>

 University students in South Africa face significant financial pressure, from high tuition fees, rising living costs, and expensive prescribed textbooks.
 The current alternatives are bleak: buy new materials at full price, or rely on informal peer networks that are unreliable, unverified, and often unsafe.